 Associate Professors: M. Lekic, C. Martin, E. Papazian

-Lecturers: Z. Gerus-Vernola (Maya Brin Distinguished Lecturer), E. Lozinsky
+Lecturers: R. Fradkin (Lecturer), Z. Gerus-Vernola (Maya Brin Distinguished Lecturer)

 The undergraduate major in Russian Language and Literature consists of 40 credits beyond the prerequisite of Elementary Russian (Russian 101-102 or equivalent).
 Many students pursue a double major or double degree in Russian and another discipline, such as international relations, business, history, economics, journalism, engineering, etc. Russian students have the opportunity to live in St. Mary's Language House, and the majority of majors participate in study abroad.
 Native or heritage speakers wishing to enroll in Russian courses or major in Russian should consult the undergraduate advisor.
 Students interested in enrolling in a course that appears closed or that has a waitlist are strongly encouraged to contact the faculty member or undergraduate advisor for Russian for permission to enroll.